 The National Association of Insurance Commissioners (NAIC) publishes its complaint ratio for auto insurers on a yearly basis.
 The average NAIC auto insurance complaint ratio is determined by the number of customer complaints auto insurers receive compared to the total number of premiums issued in a single year.
 The median NAIC complaint ratio across the entirety of American car insurance businesses is 1.
 American Family’s NAIC complaint ratio is a mere 0.64.
 In other words, American Family receives fewer complaints than other auto insurance companies.
 Furthermore, American Family has an A+ Better Business Bureau rating.

 American Family auto insurance discounts are divided into three distinct categories: policy, vehicle, and driver.
 Discounts for drivers are dictated by the customer’s driving history as well as his or her status as a student or non-student.
+With American Family’s new KnowYourDrive program, good drivers can actually get a discount by installing a mobile phone app and letting the company monitor their driving habits.
 The company’s lone vehicle discount is triggered by the safety rating of the vehicle to be insured.
 However, it is possible to qualify for the company’s overarching insurance discounts through bundling of insurance policies or covering several vehicles.

 What Matters Most: Pricing